sveltejs/v2.svelte.dev/src/guide/04-behaviour.md

 ### Lifecycle hooks

-There are two 'hooks' provided by Svelte for adding control logic:
+There are two 'hooks' provided by Svelte for adding control logic – `onrender` and `onteardown`:

 ```html
 <p>